Physical approach to price momentum and its application to momentum strategy: Application to real data

 When we buy the winner and loser portfolios which provide expected returns for those groups of $r_W$ and $r_L$ respectively, the return by the momentum portfolio $r_{\Pi}$ is simply $r_{\Pi}=r_W-r_L$ because we short-sell the losers in the portfolio.
 When we implement the trading strategy in the real financial markets, a transaction cost including brokerage commission and tax is always important because they actually erode the trading profits.
 The implemented momentum return or transaction-cost-adjusted return $r_I$ is

-where $c_W$ and $c_L$ are the transaction costs for winner and loser group, respectively.
+where $c_W$ and $c_L$ are the transaction costs for the winner and loser groups, respectively.
 In general, $c_L$ is greater than $c_W$ because the short-selling is usually much more difficult than buying.
-Since the transaction cost is an one-time charge, its effect on the implemented return per unit period becomes smaller as the holding period is lengthened.
+Since the transaction cost is a one-time charge, its effect on the implemented return per unit period becomes smaller as the holding period is lengthened.

 When the expected return of the momentum portfolio for a given $(J, K, \psi)$ strategy is negative, the strategy can become profitable by simply switching to the contrarian strategy $(J, K, \psi^\dagger)$ that buys the past loser group and short-sells the past winner group, exactly the opposite position to the momentum portfolio.
 Contrasting to the momentum strategy following the price trend, the contrarian strategy is based on the belief that there is the reversion of price dynamics.
 If equities have performed well during the past few periods, investors try to sell those stocks to put the profits into their pockets.
 The investors who bought those equities long time ago are able to make large enough profits even when the price recently has gone slightly downward.
 However, buyers who recently purchased the equities might not have enough margins yet from their inventories and want not to lose money from the current downward movement because of risk aversion.
 The only option those investors can take is just selling their holdings off.
 This herding behavior makes the reversion of price and it is probable to make profits from short-selling if a smarter investor knows when the timing would be.
-For the opposite case, it is also possible to buy the past losers to get advantages of using the herding because the losers are temporarily undershot by investors' massive selling force and the equities tend to recover their intrinsic values.
+For the opposite case, it is also possible to buy the past losers to get advantage of using the herding because the losers are temporarily undershot by investors' massive selling force and the equities tend to recover their intrinsic values.
 On the way of price recovery, the short-sellers need to buy back what they sold in the past in order to protect their accounts and the serial buy-back can boost the price dynamics to the upward direction which also causes the consequential massive buy-backs by other short-sellers.
 How much the initial anomaly can be amplified is modeled in Shleifer and Vishny \cite{Shleifer:1995}.

 The momentum and contrarian strategies look contradictory to each other but they have only the different time horizons in which each of strategies works well.
 Usually, in three to twelve months scale, the equity follows the trends \cite{Jegadeesh:1993p200} but the reversal effect is dominant at the longer and shorter scales than the monthly scale \cite{Lo:1990p883,DeBondt:1985p4232}.
 For the contrarian strategy, the portfolio return $r_{\Pi^{\dagger}}$ is given by